 If you start experiencing pain, redness, or pus while wearing the patch, the first step is to check whether you've followed all of the care steps mentioned above.

-It's worth noting that the Saniderm patch, as well as other similar products, are medically designed to protect and care for tattoo wounds, making it unlikely for the patch to be the primary cause of infection.
+It's worth noting that the Saniderm patches, as well as other similar products, are medically designed to protect and care for tattoo wounds, making it unlikely for the patch to be the primary cause of infection.